NethermindEth/el-node-spec/docs/docs/spec/packaging/guidelines.md

 - It is easier to restrict access to the Tap repository.
 For instance, if the AVS package is within the AVS node repository, all the contributors could make changes to the AVS package.
 - It doesn’t constrain your AVS Node repository to be public.
 Although it is recommended to make your AVS Node source code open-source, nothing will stop a developer from making an AVS Node closed (this is often done in the first stages of development).
 This closed AVS Nodes could have their packages public if they dedicate a separate repository.
 - Downloading the AVS package would be very light and fast.

+## Use the `hidden` field of profile's options for sensitive information

+The `hidden` field of profile's options allows you to hide the value of the option in the AVS setup wizard tool.
+This is a recommended practice for sensitive information.
+The option keeps the validate and the type field to ensure that the user provides a valid value.